pi-hole/docs/docs/guides/caddy-configuration.md

-# Caddy Webserver Frontend

-If you'd like to use Caddy as your main web server with PiHole, you'll need to make a few changes.
+If you'd like to use Caddy as your main web server with Pi-hole, you'll need to make a few changes.

 ## Modifying lighttpd configuration
 First, change the listen port in this file: